apereo/cas/docs/cas-server-documentation/installation/OAuth-OpenId-Authentication.md

 }
 ```

-Note that the JWT id itself, once unpacked, must be used in follow-up requests to CAS where access token is a required parameter.
-Access tokens that are created as a JWT are always tracked by CAS using their own identifier and not the JWT itself.

 Signing and encryption keys may also be defined on a per-service basis, or globally via CAS settings.
 To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#oauth2).